Board of Directors Vice Chair 2020-2021

 District I AVMA Board of Directors Representative

 Dr. Karen Bradley graduated from the University of Georgia College of Veterinary Medicine in 1996.
-Early in her career she worked companion animal relief and emergency medicine in the Atlanta area before relocating to Vermont.
-There she joined Onion River Animal Hospital in 2000, becoming a partner in 2003 and to this day, co-owns the clinic with 2 other female veterinarians practicing small animal medicine and surgery.
-She became involved in organized veterinary medicine initially in the Vermont Veterinary Medical Association (VVMA):
+Early in her career, she worked in companion animal relief and emergency medicine in the Atlanta area before relocating to Vermont.
+There, she joined Onion River Animal Hospital in 2000, became a partner in 2003, and to this day, co-owns the clinic with two other female veterinarians practicing small animal medicine and surgery.
+She initially became involved in organized veterinary medicine through the Vermont Veterinary Medical Association (VVMA):

-- Legislative Advisory/Governmental Relations Committee (Chair 2005-2014, Member 2005-present)—founded committee, work closely with VVMA lobbyist and state legislators on legislative issues that impact veterinarians in Vermont
+- Legislative Advisory/Governmental Relations Committee (Chair, 2005-2014; Member, 2005-present)—founded committee, work closely with VVMA lobbyist and state legislators on issues that impact veterinarians in Vermont

 The VVMA elected her to the AVMA House of Delegates (HOD):

-- Participate with Onion River Animal Hospital as a major supporter for most events
+- Participant with Onion River Animal Hospital as a major supporter for most events

-- Parent volunteer for classroom and Educating Children Outdoors (ECO) 2011-present
+- Parent volunteer for a classroom and Educating Children Outdoors (ECO) at East Montpelier Elementary School in East Montpelier, Vermont: 2011-present

-Various Career Fair/Vermont VMA and Onion River Animal Hospital Tables/Booths at Events and Classroom Presentations on Veterinary Medicine throughout Central Vermont
+- Various Career Fair/Vermont VMA and Onion River Animal Hospital Tables/Booths at Events and Classroom Presentations on Veterinary Medicine throughout Central Vermont: 2003-present

 Dr. Bradley is passionate about encouraging leadership in her fellow veterinarians and was a co-author for the JAVMA commentary, "A Renewed Call for Veterinary Leaders" (Journal of the American Veterinary Medical Association, September 15, 2015, Vol. 247, No. 6, Pages 592-594, doi: 10.2460/javma.247.6.592).